JMarlow86/casketcorral/README.md

 https://github.com/JMarlow86

 SITE DESCRIPTION:
 This is a spoof website for a custom casket retailer.
-It enables the user to contact the retailer, read about the retailer, oreder a casket, and utilize a random casket picker.
+It enables the user to contact the retailer, read about the retailer, order a casket, and utilize a random casket picker.

 Requirements: